 Choosing the best boutique hotel in Tel Aviv is becoming more difficult every year.
-Now, in 2016, four years after our first such listing, over twenty boutique hotels have opened in Tel Aviv, many in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas, and creating intimate, and high quality accommodations.
+Now, in 2018, six years after our first such article, over forty boutique hotels have opened in Tel Aviv, many in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas, and creating intimate, and high quality accommodations.
 The best boutique hotels in Tel Aviv which are included in this list vary in location, size and price, but all have one common feature – they create their own idea of what hospitality is, and offer an alternative to the mainstream which, if experienced, will probably never allow you to go back!

 We first wrote our guide to the best Tel Aviv boutique hotels in 2012, when the city had just a few properties, notably the Brown TLV Hotel and Hotel Montefiore, in our opinion, the pioneers of this new wave of hospitality.
 Since then, these two properties, who have maintained their standards as being among the best, have been joined by over twenty new hotels.